What is the FRAX tool and what does it mean?

 This is one more piece of information for you to consider when evaluating your options.

-If you do not see the FRAX assessment on your DEXA scan, you can do it yourself here.
 If you have your most recent DEXA scan information, you can add it to the FRAX tool; you just need your T-score.

-The T-score you need is from your femoral neck.
+The T-score number you need is from your femoral neck.
 Prepare that for question 12, specifically the drop-down menu where it says 'Select BMD'.
 BMD (stands for bone mineral density).
 The good news is you can still do it even if you have not yet had a DEXA scan.

 Thank you for being here and reading this far.

-One more thought before I sign off. πŸ’‘The next time you schedule a DEXA scan, please ask if you will get a TBS score and a FRAX score.
+One more thought before I sign off. 💡The next time you schedule a DEXA scan, please ask if you will get a TBS score and a FRAX score.
 If not, consider switching your DEXA scan to another facility with up-to-date software!

-Keep moving and stay strong,
+Keep moving and stay strong.

 Andrea Trombley PT, DPT